NorthCoastChurch/IT-Policy/Policy-14-Safeguarding-Member-Information.md

 The industry wide general principles of records management apply to records in any format.
 North Coast Church will adhere to policies and procedures for protecting critical records from all outside and unauthorized access.
 Access to sensitive data will be defined as to who can access which data and under what circumstances.
 The access will be logged to provide accountability.

-North Coast Church will adhere to the required state statues, NCUA, Data Classification Procedures, and federal guidelines designated for record retention.
+North Coast Church will adhere to the required state statues, Data Classification Procedures, and federal guidelines designated for record retention.
 North Coast Church will adhere to the Records Retention Policy for the proper process to dispose of records.
 Record disposal will be well documented.
 An inventory will be maintained of the types of records that are disposed of, including certification that the records have been destroyed.

 - **Clean desk policy**